Dear Yesterday’s Self,

-You also wrote about the thin line between understanding other people’s struggles and making excuses for bad behaviour and being complicit in said bad behaviour.
+My dear yesterday’s self, you also wrote about the thin line between understanding other people’s struggles and making excuses for bad behaviour and being complicit in said bad behaviour.

 I think with thinking that here is a thin line there, you were trying to make excuses for having been complicit so many times.